git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 * **Delete (Paste)**: Keep the delete button pressed and select a clip to delete it.
 * **Mute**: Turn off mute on all tracks; the LED is lit red if there is at least one muted track.
 * **Shift+Mute**: Turn off solo on all tracks; the LED is lit green if there is at least one soloed track.

+## Play Modes

+### Play Mode

+Press the **KEYBOARD** button to activate this mode.

+* The key layout shows all notes of a scale with different offsets between the rows.
+To get a continuous layout of notes without any offsets, select *Sequent ^* as the scale layout and enable *Chromatic mode*.
+The root note is colored with the (closest available) color of the track.
+* The played keys are lit green when played and red if global or clip recording is active.
+* Press **Shift+KEYBOARD** to activate the configuration mode to change the scale, layout, octave offset and the root note.
+* Press **Shift+ARPEGGIATOR** to activate the configuration mode to change the note repeat settings.

+### Drum 128 Mode

+Press the **KEYBOARD** button twice to activate this mode.

+* This mode allows to play all 128 MIDI notes.
+* If a drum machine is selected the pads are colored like the pads in the drum machine.
+* There is an option in the settings to deactivate all pads which relate to an empty drum slot.

+## Sequencer Modes

+**Note editing**

+* Long press a pad which contains a note to activate the note edit mode and edit the parameters of the note (or all notes at that step in case of Poly Sequencer).
+* When the note edit mode is active, press the pads which contain notes to select the for editing or remove them from editing.
+* Multiple notes can be de-/selected for editing by using the select button in combination with a sequencer note pad as well.
+* When the last note is deactivated for editing, the note edit mode is closed.
+* Pressing a pad which does not contain a note closes the edit mode as well.
+* Pressing a pad which does contain the continuation of a note, does nothing.

+### Drum 8 Sequencer Mode

+Press the **SEQUENCER (HOLD)** button to activate this mode.

+This mode gives 8 rows (sounds) with 16 steps.

+* Press a pad to create/delete a note.
+* Keep a note pressed and press a pad to the right of it to lengthen or shorten it.
+* Keep the **LFO** button pressed to increase the ratcheting setting of the note.
+* Keep the **Step Chord** button pressed to decrease the ratcheting setting of the note.
+* Press **MOD** to edit notes (see above).
+* Press **Y Div** to configure the sequencer mode (see above).
+* Keep the **Duplicate** button pressed and press a pad to store the note.
+Then (still keeping Duplicate pressed).
+Select different pads to insert the note with its settings.
+* Keep the **Mute** button pressed which changes the content of the pads:
+    * Column 1: Selects the drum instrument of the row and shows its name in the display.
+    * Column 2: Toggles mute of the drum sound of the row.
+    * Column 3: Toggles solo the drum sound of the row.
+* Keep the **Init** button pressed and select a pad in the column where the clip loop should start (can be on a different clip page).
+* Keep the **End** button pressed and select a pad in the column where the clip loop should end (can be on a different clip page).

 ### Drum XoX Sequencer Mode